karanpratapsingh/learn-go/README.md

 ok      example/math    0.412s
 ```

-Let's also see what happens if we fail the test, so for that, we can change our expected result.
+Let's also see what happens if we fail the test, for that, we can simply change our expected result.

 ```go
 package math_test